Read Scaling

 - It is assigned to one of the read scaling replicas for the user account.

-- This is in addition to the standard read-write "duckling" that is used without a scaling token.
+- This replica is separate from the standard read-write "duckling" used for connections without a scaling token.

 Scaling and Replicas

-- The flock of read scaling replicas can grow to a maximum size of 4.
+- Your flock of read scaling replicas starts with a maximum default size of 16 replicas, but this limit can be adjusted by contacting support.

-- Each replica operates independently to handle concurrent read operations.
+- Each replica operates independently to handle concurrent read operations efficiently.

 Session affinity with session_hint

-To enhance replica affinity, the DuckDB connection string supports the session_hint
+To ensure users consistently connect to the same replica (improving caching and consistency), the DuckDB connection string supports the session_hint

 parameter: